 The following instructions are intended to provide an alternative to using image map functionality in the email designer.
-Image map functionality will be removed as of January 1, 2022.
+Image map functionality has been removed from the email editors in the system as of January 31, 2022.

 We don't recommend using image maps in emails, here's why.